TheHairyJ/Scout/README.md

 pip install -r requirements.txt
 ```
-Place your censys API key and secret in secrets.txt
+Place your censys API key and secret in a new file called secrets.txt

 *Note: Editing of the source code may be required to correctly configure the database connection.
 Specifically the pymongo assignments.*